-- The Eco Fund provides investment subsidies in the use of renewables-sourced heat in single-family and multi-family houses by residents, for environmental investments and projects by legal entities and environmental investments of local communities. - Mid 2017 there are 5 public calls open covering a soft loan and investment subsidy scheme in the field of renewables-sourced heat.
-Subsidies may also be competed for in tendering processes organised by state owned energy companies who publish public calls and tenders on a regular basis.
+- The Eco Fund provides investment grants for the use of RES-H in one-family and multi-family houses by residents, for environmental investments and projects by legal entities and environmental investments of local communities.
+At the moment there are 5 public calls open covering a loan and subsidy scheme in the field of RES-H in Slovenia.
+Subsidies may also be competed for in tendering processes organised by state owned energy companies who publish public calls and tenders on a regular basis. - There is a training programme for installers of RES-installations, which is offered as a course for any interested installers on some schools in Slovenia either as part of the normal curriculum for installers or a special course.